Middle Way Psychotherapy

-Helping individuals help clients move past the “fight, flight, or freeze” responses
+A listening intervention for nervous system regulation and healing — helping individuals and clients move past the “fight, flight, or freeze” responses.

 The Safe and Sound Protocol (SSP) is an evidence-based listening intervention designed to help the nervous system return to a state of safety and regulation.
 At Middle Way Psychotherapy, we utilize this “body-first” approach to help clients move past the “fight, flight, or freeze” responses that often hinder traditional talk therapy.